 Legal aid is money from the government to help people who cannot afford to pay for a lawyer.
 Legal aid lawyers do not work for the government.
 They work for the individual, who has to pass a financial test.
 All lawyers can tell an applicant if they might be able to get legal aid and signpost to a legal aid lawyer if they do not do this work themselves.

-For victims of modern slavery, legal aid is only available in certain circumstances:
+For victims of modern slavery, legal aid is available:

 - Have a claim for asylum or need advice about a claim